Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 • 2 inch cookies: For soft cookies, bake for 8 minutes.
 For crunchy cookies, bake for 12 minutes.

-For the most consistent cookies, I recommend baking them on only one oven rack at a time.
-If you bake them on top of each other in different oven racks, the higher cookies will cook quicker than the others.
+For the best results, I recommend baking the cookies on only one oven rack at a time.
+If you bake them on top of each other in different oven racks, the higher cookies will bake quicker and spread more than the others.

 Two image collage before and after gingerbread cookies are baked on cookie sheet.